texadactyl/jacotest.go/README.md

 * Logs of individual test cases
 * Test case summary covering all test cases
 * Optional run report suitable for viewing on github (only produced if -M is specified on the command line)
-* Database holding all of the run summaries
+* Database updates of the run summaries

 ### Logs (jacotest -x)